Pick stocks and manage a high dollar portfolio.

 • Unique competence or expertise

-To be considered for the program, you must:
+To be full accepted into the program, you must:

 • Complete the on-line application, provide a copy of your high school transcript, and provide contact information for a teacher or counselor willing to provide a recommendation.

-• Be able to bring a laptop or table to the program that has access to word processing, spreadsheet and presentation software.
+• Be able to bring a laptop or tablet to the program that has access to word processing, spreadsheet and presentation software.

 • Have a history and evidence of high achievement in your academic subjects, especially math.